Yanks, Nats kneel in Black Lives Matter salute; Fauci’s toss

 They all then rose for a taped performance of the national anthem.

+Yankees players decided Wednesday they wanted to kneel for 60 seconds before the anthem.
+New York officials then asked Washington if that time could be added to the pregame script.
+The Nationals decided they wanted to join the Yankees.

+“We’ve had conversations as an organization.
+We’ve had conversations as a team.
+We’ve had smaller group conversations.
+Conversations with one another,” New York manager Aaron Boone said hours before the game.
+“And we’ve kind of decided … we’ll, as a team, have our own demonstration on the field.”

-That followed a series of videos: about Black Lives Matter, showing major league players such as New York’s Aaron Judge and Washington’s Howie Kendrick; about the Nationals’ postseason run; about the COVID-19 outbreak.
+That display followed a series of videos shown on the outfield scoreboard: about Black Lives Matter, showing major league players such as New York’s Aaron Judge and Washington’s Howie Kendrick; about the Nationals’ postseason run; about the COVID-19 outbreak.

 Without any spectators present to appreciate the celebrations, flags noting the franchise’s first title were raised beyond right field and above the scoreboard, and “2019 World Champions” was written on a red mat that was wrapped around the batter’s boxes during pregame introductions.